gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 ---
 layout: post
-title: Chingiz Aitmatov: The Writer Who Carried a Whole World on His Back
+title: Chingiz Aitmatov — The Writer Who Carried a Whole World on His Back
 date: 2024-12-28
 description: On the most important writer you may never have read, and why that is a loss you should correct immediately.
 tags: readings, literature, EN,